Lowcountry Eye Specialists

-Thyroid eye disease is an immune system disorder that often develops if you have hyperthyroidism.
-If you're experiencing symptoms of thyroid eye disease such as pain, pressure, and bulging eyes, board-certified ophthalmologists Jay Thompson, MD, and Phelan Piehota, DO, at Lowcountry Eye Specialists in Ladson, South Carolina, can help.
+Thyroid eye disease is an autoimmune system disorder that often develops if you have hyperthyroidism.
+If you're experiencing symptoms of thyroid eye disease such as pain, pressure, and bulging eyes, our board-certified ophthalmologists at Lowcountry Eye Specialists in Ladson, South Carolina, can help.
 They provide effective treatments for thyroid eye disease, including medication and surgery.
 To find out how they can help you, call Lowcountry Eye Specialists today or book an appointment online.

-Thyroid eye disease is a problem that develops because of an immune system disorder.
-It causes inflammation that makes the muscles and other tissue around your eyes puffy, and your eyes are likely to feel dry and gritty.
+Thyroid eye disease (TED) is a problem that develops because of an immune system disorder.
+It causes inflammation that makes the muscles and other tissue around your eyes swell, and your eyes are likely to feel dry and gritty.

 Thyroid eye disease can also cause swelling that affects your eyesight and pushes your eyes forward, so they bulge out from the sockets.
 If there's a lot of swelling, you might not be able to close your eyes properly.
 You might also experience these or other problems with your eyes: